Faithful-Resource-Pack/Docs/pages/development/texture-database.md

 In general, the Bedrock use will still take priority as the second use, with any additional uses being placed at the end.
 :::

-While uses are not required to be named (nameless uses have a null name field), named uses only need to reflect the paths they store, and are hence able to be more precise than the texture display name.
-Returning to the `glass_bottle` example from earlier, the corresponding use names are `potion` and `glass_bottle`, which covers both distinct uses of the texture.
+Since named uses only need to reflect the paths they store, they can be more precise than the texture display name.
+Returning to the `glass_bottle` example from earlier, the corresponding use names are `potion` and `glass_bottle`, covering both distinct uses of the texture.

 <img src="/images/development/texture-database/use_id_ordering.png" alt="example of use ID ordering" class="center">
 <i class="center">An example of uses and their order.</i>